ipmanuel/pong/README.md

 --------------

 ### Ball
-The Ball moves at a speed of 20 pixel per frame in direction and turns direction after reaching x-coordinate of an controller if it hits.
-If the player miss the ball it will move out of the screen and stop after that.
-In case of hitting the borders (top and down) the ball will be deflected according to the law of reflefction that implied the angle of incidence is equal to the angle of reflection.
-The deflecting ankle grows in distance to middle point of a paddle.
-This process ends until the ball miss a paddle.
+The Ball moves at a speed of 20 pixels per frame in direction and turns direction after reaching x-coordinate of a controller if it hits.
+If the player misses the ball it will move out of the screen and stop after that.
+In case of hitting the borders (top and down) the ball will be deflected according to the law of reflection.
+This implies the angle of incidence and is equal to the angle of reflection.

+The deflecting angle grows in distance to the middle point of a paddle.
+This process finishes until the player misses the ball.

 ### Computer
-The computer is not unbeatable because of adding or subracting random digits to y-coordinate of ball, which is the achor point.
-By growing age of difficulty the random digits are going to be smaller.
-Furthermore the computer paddle is auto centred at the hardest difficulty.
+The computer is not unbeatable because of adding or subtracting random digits to y-coordinate of the ball, which is the anchor point.
+By a growing stage of difficulty the random digits are going to decrease.
+Furthermore the computer paddles are centred automatically at the hardest difficulty.

 ### Highscore
-Hiscore is calculated by the difference of losts betweend human and computer.
-It calculates an highscore for each age of difficulty.
+Highscore is calculated by the difference of losses between the human and the computer.
+It calculates a highscore for each stage of difficulty.